Macor-Machinable Glass Ceramic

 Frequently Asked Questions

 Macor is a composite material consisting of fluorphlogopite (a type of mica) embedded in a borosilicate glass matrix, with the ratio of mica to glass being approximately 45% and 55%.
-This structure provides a unique combination of machinability and durability.
+This structure makes it both machinable and durable.

 2. What are the main chemical components of Macor?